kakadiya326/full_stack_e-commerce/README.md

 Navigate to the admin-panel folder in the repository.
 Run the command npm run dev to start the admin panel server.
 Open a web browser and navigate to http://localhost:5173 to view the admin panel.

-Prerequisites

-Node.js (version 14 or higher)
-npm (version 6 or higher)
-MongoDB (version 4 or higher)

 Dependencies